Chemical Bank: 1990s

-In July 1991, Chemical announced that it would acquire Manufacturers Hanover Corporation in a $135 billion merger transaction.
+In July 1991, Chemical announced the acquisition of Manufacturers Hanover Corporation in a $135 billion merger transaction.
 At the time of the merger, Chemical and Manufacturers Hanover were the sixth and ninth largest banks, respectively, by assets.
-The transaction, when it closed at the end of 1991, made the combined bank, which retained the Chemical name, the second largest bank in the U.S., behind Citicorp both in terms of assets and customers (approximately 1.2 million household accounts in 1991).
+The transaction, when it closed at the end of 1991, made the combined bank, which retained the Chemical name, the second largest bank in the U.S., behind Citicorp both in terms of assets and customers, with approximately 1.2 million household accounts in 1991.
 Chemical adopted Manufacturers Hanover's logo design and moved into its headquarters at 270 Park Avenue in New York.
+The "Manny Hanny" name was eliminated in 1993.
 In corporate banking, Manufacturers Hanover was better established with larger, blue-chip companies, whereas Chemical had been stronger with small- and medium-sized businesses.

-Nationally, the combined Chemical Bank became one of the largest lenders to U.S. companies and was arguably the leader in loan syndication globally.
-Additionally, Chemical took a leading role providing foreign exchange, interest rate and currency swaps, corporate finance services, cash management, corporate and institutional trust, trade services and funds transfer.
+Nationally, the combined Chemical Bank became one of the largest lenders to U.S. companies and one of the leaders in loan syndication globally.
+Additionally, Chemical took a leading role in providing foreign exchange, interest rate and currency swaps, corporate finance services, cash management, corporate and institutional trust, trade services, and funds transfer.
 Chemical operated one of the nation's largest bank credit card franchises and was a major originator and servicer of home mortgages.

+In 1994, the bank closed 50 branches in the New York metropolitan area and laid off 650 people.

-In 1996, Chemical acquired Chase Manhattan Corporation in a merger valued at $10 billion to create the largest financial institution in the United States.
+In 1996, Chemical acquired Chase Bank in a merger valued at $10 billion, creating the largest financial institution in the United States.
 Although Chemical was the acquiring company and the nominal survivor, the merged bank adopted the Chase name, which was considered to be better known, particularly internationally.
 Chase, which at its height had been the largest bank in the U.S., had fallen to sixth, while Chemical was the third largest bank at the time of the merger.
 The merger resulted in the reduction of more than 12,000 jobs between the two banks and merger related expenses of approximately $1.9 billion.

 The bank continued to operate under the Chase brand until its acquisition of J.P.
-Morgan & Co. in December 2000 to form JPMorgan Chase & Co.
+Morgan & Co. in December 2000 to form JPMorgan Chase.
 Throughout all of these acquisitions, Chemical's original management team, led by Walter V. Shipley, remained in charge of the bank.
 When the combined bank purchased J.P.
-Morgan & Co., William B. Harrison, Jr., who had been a longtime Chemical executive, was named CEO of the combined firm.
-Additionally, many of Chemical's businesses remained intact through the various mergers.
-Chemical's private equity group for example, was renamed multiple times, ultimately becoming JP Morgan Partners before completing a spin-out from the bank, as CCMP Capital, after the bank's 2004 merger with Bank One.
-Additionally, JPMorgan Chase retains Chemical's pre-1996 stock price history, as well as Chemical's old headquarters at 270 Park Avenue.
+Morgan & Co., William B. Harrison Jr., who had been a longtime Chemical executive, was named CEO of the combined firm.
+Chemical's private equity group was renamed CCMP Capital; the bank completed the corporate spin-off of the division in 2006 after it acquired Bank One in 2004.
+JPMorgan Chase retains Chemical's pre-1996 stock price history, as well as Chemical's old headquarters at 270 Park Avenue.